Background information

 -

 New widgets are at the bottom of dashboards, scorecards, and reports.
-When you save a new widget, the screen will automatically scroll to show where the new widget is.
+When you save a new widget, the screen will automatically scroll to show the new widget.

 You can edit the dashboard design by modifying the widget's placement in the dashboard.